 A Crohn’s flare-up can trigger or

-An ongoing loss of appetite and diarrhea can lead to dehydration and malnutrition.
+Diarrhea and an ongoing lack of appetite can lead to dehydration and malnutrition.

-The rest of this article will explore how certain foods and drinks affect Crohn’s symptoms.
+The rest of this article will explore how certain foods and drinks affect Crohn’s symptoms during a flare-up.

-Studies suggest certain insoluble fibers can worsen IBD symptoms.
-As refined grains have less insoluble fiber than whole grains, they tend to pass more quickly and easily through the digestive tract and are less likely to cause inflammation.
+Studies suggest certain insoluble fibers can worsen IBD symptoms during a flare-up because they are more difficult to digest.
+As refined grains have less insoluble fiber than whole grains, they tend to pass more quickly and easily through the digestive tract.

 Examples of refined grains include: